XiHe09/IceBreaker/README.md

 - Completed detailed implementation of "W" + adapter (William)
 - Completed implementation of "OR" page (Emily)
 - Completed detailed implementation of "If" (William / Emily)
-- Added Hot Potato to "Game" layout (Kevin)
+- Added Hot Potato to "Game" layout (Bella)
 - Finalized README (Bella)

 The functions that we have completed so far: